MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/lock-command.md

 :::row-end:::

 ## Remarks
-You can use the lock command to temporarily freeze the Azure DevOps Server version of an item so that you can check in a pending change without having to resolve any merge conflicts.
-If you want to permanently prevent access to an item in the Azure DevOps server, you should use the [Permission command](permission-command.md) instead.
+You can use the lock command to temporarily freeze the TFVC server version of an item so that you can check in a pending change without having to resolve any merge conflicts.
+If you want to permanently prevent access to an item in the TFVC server, you should use the [Permission command](permission-command.md) instead.

 > [!NOTE]
 > As a courtesy to your teammates, notify them when you apply a lock to an item, explain why you are doing this, and estimate when you plan to remove the lock, if you can.